puppetlabs/puppetlabs-apache/README.md

 ##### `scriptalias`

 Defines a directory of CGI scripts to be aliased to the path '/cgi-bin', such as '/usr/scripts'.
-Default: undef.
+Default: `undef`.

 ##### `scriptaliases`